gitKrystan/2025-emberfest/slides.md

 </div>

 <!--
-WarpDrive is under active development, with new features and improvements coming regularly.
+To get there, the WarpDrive project is under active development, with new features and improvements coming regularly.

 Check on the latest at the Canary docs site.
 -->